NBISweden/workshop-reproducible-research/pages/nextflow/nextflow-3-executing-workflows.md

 This shows us not only the beginning of each task's working directory, but also its name, exit code and status (*i.e.* if it completed successfully or failed in some manner).

+> **Listing fields** <br>
+> If you want to see a complete list of all the fields you might explore using
+> the log, just type `nextflow log -l` or `nextflow log -list-fields`.
+This is
+> highly useful for debugging when there's some specific information about a run
+> you're particularly interested in!

 We can also get even more detailed information about the latest run by looking into the `.nextflow.log` file!

 * Look into the latest log by typing `less .nextflow.log`.